 After the video surfaced publicly, many people began to believe that the rumors of the hotel being haunted might be true.
 Horror aficionados began drawing parallels between the Black Dahlia murder and Lam’s murder, pointing out that both women were in their twenties, traveling alone from L.A. to San Diego, last seen at the Cecil Hotel, and were missing for several days before their bodies were found.

-Though the last body was found at the hotel in 2015 — a man who reportedly committed suicide — the ghost stories and rumors still swirl.
-The hotel even served as the all-too-true inspiration for a recent season of American Horror Story.
+The last body was found at the hotel in 2015 — a man who reportedly committed suicide — and ghost stories and rumors of the hotel’s haunting still swirl.
+The hotel even served as the all-too-true inspiration for a season of American Horror Story.

 In 2011, the Cecil attempted to shake off its macabre history by rebranding itself as the Stay On Main Hotel and Hostel, a $75-per-night budget hotel for tourists.
 Several years later, New York City developers signed a 99-year lease and began gut-renovating it to include an upscale boutique hotel and hundreds of fully furnished micro-units, in keeping with the surging co-living craze.